dzkchen/auto-flipper/README.md

 ## Is this bannable

-Yes, it is against the TOS of Hypixel, so don't use it if you don't want to risk that.
-Futhermore, this is my edit and I'm barely capable of coding.
+This is my edit and I'm barely capable of coding.
+This shit is pasted BS lmfao, use at your own risk.
+I haven't even tested it.

 ## Note